- CHAMPVA is an abbreviation for the Civilian Health and Medical Program of the Department of Veterans’ Affairs.

 To learn about CHAMPVA programs in greater detail, please call 1-800-733-8387 or follow this link: va.gov.

-To be eligible for CHAMPVA’s medical and mental health benefits, you must be the spouse or dependent child of a veteran, providing (only) one of these requirements applies:
+To be eligible for CHAMPVA’s medical and mental health benefits, you must be the spouse or dependent child of a veteran, providing at least one of these requirements applies:

-- Or that the Veteran’s Administration confirmed that the vet died from a service-related disability
+- The Veterans’ Administration confirmed that the vet died from a service-related disability.

-- Or that the Veteran’s Administration confirmed that the vet was totally and permanently disabled at the time of death
+- Or the Veterans’ Administration confirmed that the vet was totally and permanently disabled at the time of death.

 There are various other contingency regulations that are associated with CHAMPVA eligibility and benefits: